-The acceleration graph displays the how fast the object is moving as time passes.
+The acceleration graph displays how fast the object is moving as time passes.

 The graph is two-dimensional, so it contains an x-axis and a y-axis.
 The x-axis represents time in seconds.
-The y-axis can represent any of the three items above: position (also called displacement), velocity and acceleration.
+The y-axis can represent any of the 3 items above–position (also called displacement), velocity, and acceleration.

-A vector is a quantity possessing both a magnitude and a direction.
-This is different from a scalar quantity which has just magnitude without a direction.
+Vector is a quantity possessing both magnitude and direction.
+This quantity is different from a scalar quantity that has magnitude but no direction.
 For instance, if one checks the temperature, the result is a scalar quantity since temperature does not have direction.
-However, if one is measuring the wind, it is completely different.
-The wind has a magnitude and direction since 30 mph from the west implies that the magnitude is 30 mph, and the direction is from the west.
+However, if one measures the wind, it is a vector quantity.
+The wind has both magnitude and direction since 30 mph from the west implies that the magnitude is 30 mph, and the direction is from the west.

-Projectile motion is a form of motion in which an object (referred to as the projectile) is thrown near the Earth’s surface moving along a curved path under the action of gravity only.
+Projectile motion is a form of motion in which an object (referred to as the projectile) is thrown near the earth’s surface moving along a curved path under the action of gravity only.
 In this case, air resistance is treated as being negligible.
-The path the object takes is parabolic with the only force acting on it being gravity (acceleration) which was stated before as =9.8 m/sec2.
+The path the object takes is parabolic, with the only force acting on it being gravity (acceleration), which was stated before as equal to 9.8 m/sec2.